When I Was Your Man: International

 "When I Was Your Man" peaked at number 2 in the United Kingdom and it was certified four times platinum by the British Phonographic Industry (BPI).
 On the Danish Singles Chart, the single debuted at number 23 on February 15, 2013 and it first reached a high point of number four on March 8, 2013.
 It was certified four times platinum by the IFPI Denmark.
 "When I Was Your Man" entered the New Zealand Singles Chart at number 26 on January 1, 2013.
 After three weeks the song entered the top ten, at its highest peak, number four, remaining for two non-consecutive weeks.
-It has received a six-platinum certification from the Recording Industry Association of New Zealand (RMNZ), denoting sales of 180,000 copies.
+It has received a seven-platinum certification from the Recording Industry Association of New Zealand (RMNZ).
 In Australia, the song debuted at number 44 on the ARIA Charts week of December 23, 2012.
 In its fifth week, the song peaked at number six, becoming his sixth top-ten single in Australia.
 It was certified six times platinum by the Australian Recording Industry Association (ARIA).
 In South Korea, the track peaked at number 7 on the "International Download Chart".
 It was the eighth best selling digital single of 2013 with sales of 8.3 million copies.

 Music video

 Development and synopsis

 The music video for the song was directed by Cameron Duddy and Mars, and was released February 5, 2013.
-The video portrays the taping of a TV special, in which Mars is playing a lonely balladeer on the ivories while sitting in front of a piano with sunglasses donned and a half-full glass of whiskey atop his instrument, wearing a suit with a carnation boutonnière, while he keeps reminding himself of what he could have done to keep his lover.
+The video portrays the taping of a TV special, resembling a CRT variety show.
+Mars plays a lonely balladeer on the ivories while sitting in front of a piano with sunglasses donned and a half-full glass of whiskey atop his instrument, wearing a suit with a carnation boutonnière, while he keeps reminding himself of what he could have done to keep his lover.
 The video is based on 70's vibe and retro effects.
 The set and the idea of the video is similar to the one used for Belinda Carlisle's "Love in the Key of C" (1997).